London is banning HGV blind spots.

 These ‘Safe System’ upgrades will become even more demanding in 2024.
 Plan ahead and make the full upgrade in one go, to save money in the long run.

 Once HGVs are ungraded as necessary, their owners must get a permit from the Transport for London (TFL) website.

-Any HGV owner who fails to get a permit will be fined £550 every time his vehicle enters Greater London.
+All HGV operators that enter London without the correct safety equipment from March 2021 will be fined £550 every time his vehicle enters Greater London.